madz109/Note-App/README.md

 My own two column note app.
 I preferred having paragraphs on the left but bullet points on the right.
 I couldn't find a note app that did this so I made my own.
 Currently cannot save or export files though so if you refresh the tab or exit, all the data is removed.
+Name was inspired by the League of Legends champion, Vel'koz.
+A champion who studies the intricacies of the physical realm.